rssalessio/algorand-royalty-fees/article.md

 goal app call --app-id $APP_ID --from $WALLET3_ADDR --app-arg str:executeTransfer --app-account $WALLET2_ADDR --foreign-asset $ASSET_ID
 ```

-We can now verify that ``wallet3`` owns the asset using the command ``goal account info -a $WALLET3_ADDR``
+Now code verifies that ``wallet3`` owns the asset using the command ``goal account info -a $WALLET3_ADDR``

-We can also verify the global state of the app to check the amount of collected fees using the command``goal app read --global --app-id $APP_ID``
+It's also verified that the global state of the app to check the amount of collected fees using the command``goal app read --global --app-id $APP_ID``

-And we can see that the collected fees are
+And collected fees would be as
 ```python
  "collectedFees": {
     "tt": 2,